DMRSystem/documentation/docs/requirements/needs.md

 There is no easy way to set up the entire system from scratch on a new machine.

 [F12: System Setup](features/#f12-system-setup)

+## Security

+### N6: Secure Communications

+Currently, the library can only be accessed by FTP or HTTP, which is inherently insecure.